christinemtrinh/NLP_Portfolio/README.md

 ### 6. Building a Corpus
 A [program](Homework6/Homework6_cmt180004.py) that recursively scrapes websites to get info about a predefined topic (Mediterranean food!).
 It does its best to filter out what may not be helpful and keep what is.
 It builds a knowledge base that can have further applications, such as a chatbot.

+### 7. Trying Machine Learning Approaches
+A [report](Homework7/Homework7_cmt180004.pdf) where I created 3 different ML models that attempts sentiment analysis, a common application of NLP.
+I found that the logistic regression performed best with this data set and my chosen hyperparameters.